Presentation: Clinical suspicion of PTEN hamartoma tumour syndrome

 What do you need to do?

 - Consult the National Genomic Test Directory.
-From here you can access the rare and inherited disease eligibility criteria, which provides information about individual tests and their associated eligibility criteria.
-You can also access a spreadsheet containing details of all available tests.
+From here you can access the rare and inherited disease eligibility criteria for information about individual tests and their associated eligibility criteria.
+You can also access a spreadsheet of all available tests.

-- For information about how to arrange testing in Wales, Scotland or Northern Ireland, see our dedicated Knowledge Hub resource.
+- For information about how to arrange testing in Wales, Scotland or Northern Ireland, see Genomic testing in the devolved nations.

-- To find out which genes are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.
+- For information about the genes that are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.

 - Decide which of the panels best suits the needs of your patient or family.

-- complete an NHS GMS test order form with details of the affected child (proband) and their parents, including details of the phenotype (using human phenotype ontology (HPO) terms) and the appropriate panel name(s) with associated R number (see How to complete a test order form for WGS for support in completing WGS-specific forms);
+- complete an NHS GMS test order form with details of the affected individual (proband) and their parents where available, including details of the phenotype (using human phenotype ontology (HPO) terms) and the appropriate panel name(s) with associated R number (see How to complete a test order form for WGS for support in completing WGS-specific forms);

-- complete an NHS GMS record of discussion (RoD) form for each person being tested – for example, if you are undertaking trio testing of an affected child and their parents, you will need three RoD forms (see How to complete a record of discussion form for support); and
+- complete an NHS GMS record of discussion (RoD) form for each person being tested – for example, if you are undertaking trio testing of an affected individual and their parents, you will need three RoD forms (see How to complete a RoD form for support); and

-- submit parental samples alongside the child’s sample (this is trio testing) to aid interpretation, especially for the larger WGS panels (where this is not possible, for example because the child is in care or the parents are unavailable for testing, the child may be submitted as a singleton).
+- submit parental samples alongside the child’s sample to aid interpretation, especially for the larger WGS panels (where this is not possible, for example because the child is in care or the parents are unavailable for testing, the child may be submitted as a singleton).

-- For tests that do not include WGS, such as R213 and R377:
+- For tests that do not include WGS, such as R213:

-- you can use your local Genomic Laboratory Hub test order and consent (RoD) forms; and
+- you can use your local Genomic Laboratory Hub (GLH) test order and consent (record of discussion) forms; and

 - parental samples may be needed for interpretation of the child’s result.
 Parental samples can be taken alongside that of the child, and their DNA stored, or can be requested at a later date if needed.